Interest rate angst trips up U.S. equity bull market

 “You’re getting a pickup in economic growth and in wages, so that makes the growth sectors still the place to be,” said Margaret Patel, a senior portfolio manager at Wells Fargo Funds who runs a portfolio of both equities and fixed income.
 “Even Treasury yields of 3 percent have never been an impediment to the stock market doing better.”

-Reporting by David Randall, Jennifer Ablan, Trevor Hunnicutt, Caroline Valetkevich and Megan Davies; Editing by Paul Simao
+Reporting by David Randall, Jennifer Ablan, Trevor Hunnicutt, Caroline Valetkevich, Megan Davies and Dan Burns; Editing by Megan Davies, Paul Simao and Chris Reese